arashnrim/lectern/content/technologies/operating-system.md

 - computers
 ---

 A collection of software that manages computer hardware resources and provides common services for application software.
-Designed to support a computer's basic functions.
+Designed to support a [[technologies/computer|computer]]'s basic functions.
 Often provides a [[technologies/graphical-user-interface|graphical user interface]] for the user to interact with the OS.

 Often comes as two kinds of operating systems:
 - desktop operating systems — installed on personal computers meant to be used by one person at a time; and